zrfox/City_Weather_Microservice_Webapp/README.md

     run_dev.bat

 __B, C, D microservices__
-Open a terminal for each microservice B, C, and D.
+Open a terminal for each microservice B, C, D, and D.

+Open a terminal for server.js in Back_end (this runs the express server)

 cd into each directory.
-(Directory names start with B_ms, C_ms, and D_ms)
+(B_ms, C_ms, D_ms, and Back_End)

 run 'npm run install:all' OR run 'npm install' in each directory (B, C, and D)